larsmunkholm/biblo/packages/docs/docs/biblo-files/biblo-items.md

 ### 🌴 Advanced

-In case you need to use hooks or some other JavaScript logic - we got your back.
+In case you need to use hooks or some other JavaScript logic - here's how you do it:

 <Tabs groupId="language">
 <TabItem value="ts" label="TypeScript" default>